NMilivojevic/great-good/client/README.md

 ## Notes

--   In order for account switching in MetaMask to reflect in the user interface, users must expose the accounts.
+-   In order for account switching in MetaMask to reflect in the user interface, user must expose the accounts.

 -   The decision not to persist user login state permanently in the browser session was intentional and aligns with the primary focus of the application on smart contract functionalities.